chriskjou/opennmt-inspection/README.md

 ## Phase 2: Regressing to Brain Data
 See `Cleaning the fMRI data` under `WORKFLOW.md`.

-We also need to prepare the embeddings created from the prediction model so we can run the brain regressions.
-We run `create_sentence_representations.py` to create the model embeddings aggregations that we can compare to the brain aggregations.
+To create OpenNMT-py embedding aggregations from the prediction model, run `create_sentence_representations.py` to create the model embeddings aggregations that we can compare to the brain aggregations.
 See documentation above.

 ```
 python create_sentence_representation.py -cleaned_sentencesGLM.txt -EXAMPLE.vocab.pt -EXAMPLE.pred.pt -num_layers